Energy HaleswortH

 What if I rent a property?

-You can still find out its EPC and we can support your landlord in helping to increase the EPC by improving the energy efficiency of your home, their building.
+You can still find out its EPC and we can support your landlord in improving the EPC by upgrading the energy efficiency of your home.

 First Steps and resources

 An Energy Efficiency Assessment – sometimes known as a retrofit assessment – is the crucial first step to fixing this.
 Suffolk councils are offering free or funded access to the assessment as part of the Warm Homes Suffolk campaign.
-This voucher can help you and your household reduce your fuel bill and your carbon footprint, helping drive the change towards a Net Zero Suffolk.
+Energy Assessment – With Warm Homes Suffolk, you can get this assessment completely for free if your home is under 98m² and has an EPC rating of below C or your home is unrated.

 Local Retroft organisation based in Norwich: